websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Open the *Fragments and Widgets* menu on a Content Page, or the Add Widgets menu on a Widget Page.

 1. Use the widget search bar to search for *monitoring* and drag the *Elasticsearch Monitoring* widget from the Search category onto the page.
+(It's called *X-Pack Monitoring* on Liferay DXP 7.2.)

 See the Elastic documentation for information on [monitoring Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/es-monitoring.html).